+A major storm event for on-going post-construction monitoring is defined as equal to or greater than 1 inch in a 24-hour period.

 Inspect extended dry detention basins at least once per year to ensure that the basins are operating as intended.
-Inspect extended dry detention basins during and after major storms to determine if the basin is meeting the expected detention times.
+Inspect extended dry detention basins during and after 1 inch/day or greater storm events to determine if the basin is meeting the expected detention times.

-Examine the outlet structure for evidence of clogging or outflow release velocities that are greater than design flow.
+Examine the outlet structure for evidence of clogging, subdrain failure, or outflow release velocities that are greater than design flow.
 Potential problems that should be checked include: subsidence, erosion, cracking or tree growth on the embankment; damage to the emergency spillway; sediment accumulation around the outlet; inadequacy of the inlet/outlet channel erosion control measures; changes in the condition of the pilot channel; and erosion within the basin and banks.
-Make any necessary repairs immediately.
+Commence any necessary repairs within 24-hours after inspection indicates a deficiency, and no later than the next storm.
 During inspections, note any changes to the extended dry detention basin or the contributing watershed, because these could affect basin performance.

 Mow the upper- stage, side slopes, embankment, and emergency spillway at least twice per year.
 Also remove trash and debris at this time.
 Remove sediment from the extended dry detention basin as necessary, but at least once every 5 years.
 Providing an on-site sediment disposal area will reduce the overall sediment removal costs.